NEW! With the help of programmer Marc Fournier, we have created an online tool so you can create diagrams based on your own dreams!

-Diagramming the Emotional Content of Dreams
+Visualizing the Emotional Content of Dreams

-Methodologically, the project is itself a nightmare!
-The quantification of emotion is entirely subjective, the development of a suitably scaled register of emotions extremely tricky, the sample sizes (nine dreams per subject) are too small, and it is next to impossible to assign visibly distinct colors and patterns to a range of emotions large enough to do some justice to the complex human psyche!
+Methodologically, the project is a nightmare!
+The quantification of emotion is entirely subjective, the development of a suitably scaled register of emotions extremely tricky, the sample sizes (nine dreams per subject) are small, and it is next to impossible to assign visibly distinct colors and patterns to a range of emotions large enough to do some justice to the complex human psyche!

 All the dreams analyzed here are taken from “The Dreambank“, a dream report repository maintained by Adam Schneider & G. William Domhoff at the Department of Psychology, UC Santa Cruz.